Phigital/phigital-ios-sampleapp/README.md

 - Add “Required background modes” key to your project’s info.plist and enable audio, bluetooth, network downloading and location services.

-# How to Get Started with phigitalSample Application
+# How to Get Started with phigital-ios-sampleapp Application

 - Add your appId and appSecret provided by Phigital at AppDelegate.